 In addition to the White Rose scheme, we also use materials from sources such as: Nrich, the NCETM (National Centre for Excellence in the Teaching of Mathematics), Testbase, Target Your Maths, Big Maths and Mathletics and to support the teaching and learning of mathematics, each classroom has a Maths Learning Wall and a Maths Facts Wall.

 To help secure children’s understanding of the different mathematical concepts, we use the concrete>pictorial>abstract approach which starts off using actual objects to add, subtract, multiply or divide.
 It then uses pictorial representations such as drawings or diagrams of these objects and ends with the use of the actual numbers and mathematical symbols.
-Further information detailing this approach can be found in our Progress in Calculations Policy which can be found below.
+Further information detailing this approach can be found in our Progress in Calculations Policy and our Approach to Mathematics document, both which can be found below:-

 During this academic year, we are working with one the NCETM’s Primary Mathematics Teaching for Mastery Work Groups which is helping us develop a teaching for mastery approach towards the teaching and learning of mathematics.